IBM/ocean-tensor-package/docs/installation.md

 ```
 /usr/include/string.h(170): error: extra text after expected end of number
 ```
 may indicate the the command-line tools do not match the XCode version.
-In this case activate the desired version of XCode, and install the corresponding command-line tools, which can be found along with XCode on the apple developer website.
+In this case activate the desired version of XCode, and install the corresponding command-line tools, which can be found along with XCode on the Apple developer website.

 It may also be necessary to install the corresponding version of the C